-The Sri Lanka tea plantation tour also features many other important naturals, historical and religious monuments such as lover’s leap falls, Ramboda falls, Victoria Park, Gregory Lake, Horton plains national park, Kandy city tour, Sita Amman temple, Nuwara Eliya city tour, and Haggala botanical garden.
+The Sri Lanka tea plantation tour also features many other important naturals, religious and historical places such as lover’s leap falls, Ramboda falls, Victoria Park, Gregory Lake, Horton plains national park, Kandy city tour, Sita Amman temple, Nuwara Eliya city tour, and Haggala botanical garden.

 VISITING HANDUNGODA TEA FACTORY GALLE

 Most places recommended above for a Sri Lanka tea plantation tour are to be found in the mountains.
 Only Hadungoda tea plantation nested on the low country of Sri Lanka near the south-west coast.
 If you travel to upcountry of Sri Lanka to places such as Kandy, Nuwara Eliya there are many possibilities to visit a tea factory and plantations, however, if you have a Sri Lanka beach tour and like to visit a tea factory, Handungoda is the only option for your Sri Lanka tea plantation tour.
 Handungoda tea plantation is still under explored and it is an off the beaten track tourist place.

 Handugoda tea plantation can be reached on a 40 minutes drive from Galle.
 Unlike all other tea plantation, the Handungoda tea factory produces tea, coconut, cinnamon, rubber as well as peppers for the local and export market.
 Handugioda tea factory not only produces the most common tea varieties such as BOPF and BOP it also produces a very rare tea variety called ‘Saphire Oolong Tea’, using the buds of the tea bush.

 WHY YOU SHOULD SEERENDIPITY TOUR YOUR SRI LANKA TEA PLANTATION TOUR?